-Stars in the winter sky are especially sparkly, and the South Carolina State Museum gives you a cool opportunity to study them in its new 2,500-square-foot observatory.
-Its 55-foot digital dome planetarium also has a special program daily on the Star of Bethlehem, a holiday laser show and a 4-D trip on the Polar Express.
+Stars in the winter sky are especially sparkly, and the South Carolina State Museum gives you a cool opportunity to study them in its 2,500-square-foot observatory.
+The museum's 55-foot digital dome planetarium also has a special program daily on the Star of Bethlehem, a holiday laser show and a 4-D trip on the Polar Express.

 - Buy a poinsettia